Jordan High School (Sandy, Utah): 1907–1914

-Jordan High School took root when a student body of just seven students led by Weston Morley began meeting in the basement of a church in Midvale.
-His small group began to grow in numbers and began to give him money.
+Jordan High School took root when a student body of just seven students led by a man named Weston Morley began meeting in the basement of a church in Midvale.
+His small group started to grow in numbers and its members began to give Morley money.
 The enrollment numbers quickly grew, and soon it was necessary to move the students and faculty into their first real school building.
 This original school was initially known as The People's College because it was open to students of all ages.
 After a year, this small college became a student body of 2,000 students.

 1914–1996

 A new Jordan High School opened at 9351 South State Street.
 The original building was on the National Register of Historic Places.
 Jordan Commons Movie Theatre is now at the old location of Jordan High School.

 1996–present

 The current campus for Jordan High School is at 95 E. Beetdigger Blvd.
 (9880 S.).
 It can serve 2,600 students.